Milton Friedman: Governmental involvement in the economy

+In a 1962 essay that builds on arguments made by A. V. Dicey, Friedman argued that a "free society" would constitute a desirable but unstable equilibrium, due to an asymmetry between the visible benefits and the hidden harms of government intervention; he uses tariffs as an example of a policy that brings noticeable financial benefits to a visible group, but causes worse harms to a diffuse group of workers and consumers.

 Friedman was supportive of the state provision of some public goods that private businesses are not considered as being able to provide.
 However, he argued that many of the services performed by government could be performed better by the private sector.
 Above all, if some public goods are provided by the state, he believed that they should not be a legal monopoly where private competition is prohibited; for example, he wrote: